What is Browse Abandonment?

 - Exclude search page from the category page.

 - Exclude category page from landing page or home page.

 A customer came to the product page.
-Looked at the product and then left them without adding to cart.
+Looked at the product and then left them without adding to the cart.

-In the above examples, Freshphotos is sending the list of cameras customer have browsed.
+In the above examples, Freshphotos is sending the list of cameras customers have browsed.
 They are keeping their memory fresh.
-It's also useful for bookmarking or sharing with some friend or someone for review.
+It’s also useful for bookmarking or sharing with some friend or someone for review.